sangeethaveluru3/book-review-recommender/README.md

 ### Measuring the impact of the model
 We can use the RMSE score to assess how well the model is doing in terms of recommending books.
-However, measuring if re-ordering the reviews based on user similarities is helpful the user or not is a lot harder as I would need customers to tell me if this re0ordering is helpful or not.
+However, measuring if re-ordering the reviews based on user similarities is helpful the user or not is a lot harder as I would need customers to tell me if this re-ordering is helpful or not.
 But it was interesting to see if the model had any noticeable impact, so I came up with three metrics to try to assess this:

   1) rating difference: difference sum of the first 10 reviews before and after re-ordering, as most customers never read past the first 10 reviews.
   2) rank difference: difference in the sum of the product of rating and the rank of the review before and after re-ordering